arvigeus/AZ-204/Questions/App Service.md

 ---

-When would you use Private endpoints features?
+Question: When would you use Private endpoints features?

 - [x] To restrict access to your Azure Service Resources to only your virtual network.
 - [x] To expose your app on a private IP in your virtual network